tomdbar/all-optical-neural-networks/README.md

 Scripts to train networks like those in the paper are provided in the [``experiments``](experiments) folder.

 In general, we consider [MLPs](experiments/mlp) and [CNNs](experiments/cnn).
-For each these there are two scripts: ``train_ONN.py`` and ``train_ANN.py`` for training optical networks and a computational baseline, respectively.
+For each these there are two scripts, ``train_ONN.py`` and ``train_ANN.py``, for training optical networks and a computational baseline, respectively.
 It is straightforward to modify the arguments of each to train various network architectures and implementations.

 ## Reference

 If you find this work or the associated paper useful, it can be cited as below.

     @article{guoXXXXaonn,
-      title={Exploratory Combinatorial Optimization with Reinforcement Learning},
-      author={Guo, Xianxin and Barrett, Thomas D and Whang, Zhiming M and Lvovsky, AI}, journal={arXiv preprint arXiv:xxxx.xxxx},
+      title={End-to-end optical backpropagation for training neural networks}, author={Guo, Xianxin and Barrett, Thomas D and Whang, Zhiming M and Lvovsky, AI}, journal={arXiv preprint arXiv:xxxx.xxxx},
       year={XXXX}